szabgab/rust.org.il/pages/hosting.md

 ## Venue requirements

 * A space that can host at least 30 people.
-* Has a projector and something we can use as a lectern next to the screen where we project.
+* A projector and something we can use as a lectern next to the screen where we project.
 * Sponsoring refreshment (e.g. pizza or sandwiches + beer and soft-drinks)
-* Preferable in a place that easily accessible with public transportation.
+* We prefer locations that are easily accessible using public transportation.
 * Our meetings are usually in Tel Aviv, but we are open to host events elsewhere as well.
 * We would prefer places that would want to host us regularly every few months, but one-time hosts might be also accepted.
 * An optional advantage: Video recording equipment.